reltaher/ProductionLineTracker-OOP-GUI-DB/README.md

 #### Week 6 (Sept.
 29 - Oct.
 5):

+-I created an enum called ItemType which stored four constants: AUDIO, VISUAL, AUDIOMOBILE, and VISUALMOBILE.
+Each of these enums has its code, which is stored as a String.
+AUDIO is AU, VISUAL is VI, AUDIOMOBILE is AM, and VISUALMOBILE is VM.
+The ChoiceBox in the Product Line tab has been populated with the enum constants, with the use of the implicit values method.

+-I created an interface called Item that forces all classes to implement the following functions:
+*A method getId that would return an int
+*A method setName that would have one String parameter *A method getName that would return a String
+*A method setManufacturer that would have one String parameter *A method getManufacturer that would return a String

+-I created an abstract class called Product that implements the Item interface.
+The purpose of the Product class is that it will implement the basic functionality that all items on a production line should have.
+Within the Product class, it contains fields for the Item's id, name, manufacturer, and type.
+It also contains the methods from the Item interface, since it agreed on having those methods due to the class implementing the interface.
+The Product class also contains a constructor that takes in the name, manufacturer, and type of the product, and each variable is set to its field variables.
+Finally, the class contains a toString method that returns an item's name, manufacturer, and type in the form of a String.

+-Since the Product class is abstract, I cannot make objects out of this class.
+To fix this problem, I created a Widget class that extends Product.
+I use this Widget class to store a created Widget object to the database and the productLine collection.

 #### Week 7 (Oct.
 6 - Oct.
 12):

 #### Week 8 (Oct.
 13 - Oct.
 19):